appsec-labs/iNalyzer/README.md

 # Important note
-We do not maintain this repository, this is a very old version and we've rewrite the whole tool from zero.
+We do not longer maintain this repository, this is a very old version and we've rewrite the whole tool from zero.
 You can get the latest version from our cydia repository: https://appsec-labs.com/cydia/
 The iNalyzer agent communicates with a dedicated dashboard in our AppUse VM: https://appsec-labs.com/appuse/